trimstray/nginx-admins-handbook/README.md

   > It is not possible to control ciphers for TLS 1.3 without support from client to use new API for TLS 1.3 cipher suites.
 NGINX isn't able to influence that so at this moment it's always on (also if you disable potentially weak cipher from NGINX).
 On the other hand the ciphers in TLSv1.3 have been restricted to only a handful of completely secure ciphers by leading crypto experts.

   > For TLS 1.2 you should consider disable weak ciphers without forward secrecy like ciphers with `CBC` algorithm.
 Using them also reduces the final grade because they don't use ephemeral keys.
 In my opinion you should use ciphers with `AEAD` (TLS 1.3 supports only these suites) encryption because they don't have any known weaknesses.

+  > Recently new vulnerabilities like Zombie POODLE, GOLDENDOODLE, 0-Length OpenSSL and Sleeping POODLE were published for websites that use `CBC` (Cipher Block Chaining) block cipher modes.
+These vulnerabilities are applicable only if the server uses TLS 1.2 or TLS 1.1 or TLS 1.0 with `CBC` cipher modes.
+Look at [Zombie POODLE, GOLDENDOODLE, & How TLSv1.3 Can Save Us All](https://i.blackhat.com/asia-19/Fri-March-29/bh-asia-Young-Zombie-Poodle-Goldendoodle-and-How-TLSv13-Can-Save-Us-All.pdf) presentation from Black Hat Asia 2019.

   > Disable TLS cipher modes (all ciphers that start with `TLS_RSA`) that use RSA encryption because they are vulnerable to [ROBOT](https://robotattack.org/) attack.
 Not all servers that support RSA key exchange are vulnerable.
 But it is recommended to disable RSA key exchange ciphers as it does not support forward secrecy.